 - Most adults take advantage of the local happy hour.
 Why not do that for the kids?
 Promote your child-friendly restaurant by encouraging guests to bring their children during certain hours.
 For instance, organize one day a week where children get a free juice or dessert of their choice.
 You can also promote your menu by doing an occasional contest which you have children draw their favorite dish from your restaurant to win a gift card to your restaurant.
 After the contest is over make a little display of all of the artwork by keeping them hung on the wall or frame the winning picture.
 Another friendly weekly promotion is offering children under the age of 12 years to eat for free day.
 It’s another sure way to keep the children satisfied and their parent’s delighted!

 In conclusion, the choice is ultimately up to you as to how you want your menu to reflect your restaurant.
 Just remember that when designing your menu take into account how you want your guests to perceive your restaurant.
 If you decide to make a new menu don’t be afraid to try out a new layout or give your menu an update by changing little aspects of the original design.
 Do a comparison to see which if particular food images help boost sales for those particular products.
 If not, try a different tactic such as eliminating the dollar sign to see if guests buy more food.
 Whatever you decide to do, remember to always do what you feel is best for your restaurant and it will surely be a refreshing change for you as well as your guests.
-Learn more about OrderCounter’s easy to use Central Management Menu system included in our Remote Backoffice service.
+Learn more about OrderCounter POS to starting using the Central Management Menu system included in our Remote Backoffice service.